Amazon Logo

 The black color used for the “amazon.com” text reflects professionalism and reliability.
 In contrast, the yellow-orange arrow adds brightness and friendliness, highlighting positivity and a commitment to meeting customer needs.

-This logo became iconic not only for its appearance but also because it marked a new stage in the company’s development.
+This logo became iconic not only for its appearance but also for marking a new stage in the company’s development.
 Amazon began expanding its product range and strengthening its position in the global market.
 The smile arrow symbolizes the company’s promise to deliver goods and joy to every customer.

 2012 – 2024